MaterializeInc/materialize/doc/user/content/sql/types/list.md

 **Accessing single element** | Subscripting | Indexing<sup>1</sup>
 **Accessing range of elements** | Subscripting | Slicing<sup>1</sup>

-<sup>1</sup>In places some placs, such as error messages, Materialize refers to
+<sup>1</sup>In places some places, such as error messages, Materialize refers to
 both list indexing and list slicing as subscripting.

 #### Type definitions